 Rhetoric is the cure for the race to the bottom of search Seth Godin has predicted.
 And if you’re a business owner, understanding and using the 3 modes of persuasion outlined by Aristotle will make you and your business unforgettable.

-These methods might seem distantly familiar to you, and I’m willing to bet you have heard of them.
-I’ll also bet you haven’t thought about them since you were trying to pass college writing 101.
+I’m willing to bet you’ve heard of them but haven’t thought about them since you were trying to pass college writing 101.

 Aristotle and the Ancient Art of Writing Well